 - 6 tablespoons unsalted butter, melted and slightly cooled

 - 1/2 cup maple syrup

 - 1 cup fresh berries, to garnish

-- Preheat the oven to 350 degrees F. Grease three 4-inch cake pans (I have only one 4-inch pan, so I bake one at a time.), and coat lightly with flour, tapping out any excess.
-In a medium bowl, whisk together the flour, baking soda, and salt.
+- Preheat the oven to 350 degrees F. Grease three 5-inch cake pans, and coat lightly with flour, tapping out any excess.
+In a medium bowl, whisk together the flour, baking powder, and salt.

-- In a separate medium bowl, whisk together the melted butter, honey, eggs, and vanilla until smooth.
+- In a separate medium bowl, whisk together the melted butter, maple syrup, eggs, and vanilla until smooth.
 Add the flour mixture and stir until just combined.

-- Divide the batter evenly between prepared cake pans (or pour 1/3 of the batter into your single pan, bake, and repeat twice to bake your three layers).
-Bake until a toothpick inserted in the center of the cake comes out clean, about 20 minutes.
+- Divide the batter evenly between prepared cake pans.
+Bake until a toothpick inserted in the center of the cake comes out clean, about 18-20 minutes.
 Carefully turn cakes out onto a cooling rack until room temperature and fully cooled.